Why I Am Not a Christian

-Why I Am Not a Christian is an essay by the British philosopher Bertrand Russell.
-Originally a talk given 6 March 1927 at Battersea Town Hall, under the auspices of the South London Branch of the National Secular Society, it was published that year as a pamphlet and has been republished several times in English and in translation.
+"Why I Am Not a Christian" is an essay by the British philosopher Bertrand Russell.
+Originally a talk given on 6 March 1927 at Battersea Town Hall, under the auspices of the South London Branch of the National Secular Society, it was published that year as a pamphlet and has been republished several times in English and in translation.

 Contents

-Russell also questions the morality of religion, which is, in his view, predominantly based on fear.
+Russell questions the morality of religion, which is, in his view, predominantly based on fear.

 Russell opens by defining the term 'Christian', rejecting overly broad definitions in favour of two minimal beliefs: that God exists, and that Christ is a supreme moral role-model.
 He then sets out his reasons for rejecting both of these beliefs, and hence for not labelling himself a Christian.

 Russell argues that, although people are usually Christian for emotional reasons or due to their upbringing, it is Catholic dogma that belief in God can be defended by reason alone.
 Russell then proceeds to attack the main arguments of this kind.
 The first cause argument is rejected on the grounds that God may not be the first cause or that there may be no first cause at all.
 The natural law argument is rejected on the grounds that quantum physics produces a probabilistic rather than law-like picture, that the laws are just human descriptions of reality rather than prescriptions (like law in the ordinary sense), and that there is no satisfactory account of God's role as law-giver even if there are such laws.
 The design argument is rejected on the grounds of evolution and the problem of evil.
 The moral argument is rejected on the grounds of the Euthyphro dilemma, and a modified version based on the remedying of injustice the non-existence of perfect justice (due to the improbability of an afterlife or similar).